kamangir/dec82/README.md

 ![image](https://github.com/kamangir/blue-bracket/raw/main/images/dec82-1.jpg)

-TO install the software, follow [these instructions](https://github.com/kamangir/awesome-bash-cli/wiki/Raspberry-Pi) to set up a headless Raspberry Pi w/ [`abcli`](https://github.com/kamangir/awesome-bash-cli) enabled.
+To install the software, follow [these instructions](https://github.com/kamangir/awesome-bash-cli/wiki/Raspberry-Pi) to set up a headless Raspberry Pi w/ [`abcli`](https://github.com/kamangir/awesome-bash-cli) enabled.
 Then. in your development environment, open a terminal and type in,

 ```bash
 # dev